-- Many AI and data science projects were sold during a bubble where the proposals around the potential were greatly oversold.
+- Many AI and data science projects were sold during a bubble where the potential proposals were greatly oversold.

 - As these projects have stalled, it is essential to have them audited for reality.